leric2/GROMORA-harmo/documentation/README.md

 * [level1](level1.md): describes the structure and content of the calibrated (level 1a) and integrated (level 1b) output files.
 * [quality_control_calibration](quality_control_calibration.md): describes the quality control done during the calibration.

+In [example_level1](example_level1), you can find some examples of level 1a and 1b netCDF files as well as the standard plots for calibrated and integrated data.